akeemnofiu05/workshop-introduction-to-R/README.md

 ## Presenter

-**Oluwafemi Oyedele** holds a master Degree in Agrometeorology from the University of Ibadan, Nigeria, and he is currently a research fellow at the International Institute of Tropical Agriculture and he is a data enthusiast.
+**Akeem O'Segun Nofiu** holds a Master Degree in Crop Physiology from the University of Ibadan, Nigeria, and he is currently a research fellow (PhD) at the International Institute of Tropical Agriculture and he is a data enthusiast.

 The slides can be found [**here**](https://bb1464.github.io/workshop-introduction-to-R/)